razee-io/ManagedSet/README.md

 ![GitHub](https://img.shields.io/github/license/razee-io/ManagedSet.svg?color=success)

 ManagedSet is a resource used to group and enforce other resources.
-It is simple and doesn't anything past enforcing the defined resources.
+It is simple and doesn't do anything past enforcing the defined resources.

 ## Install